 Mercer unveiled the results of the ‘Compensation Planning for 2018’ for the region including predictions for hiring intentions and pay increases across Asia, Middle East and Africa.
-Figures and forecasts are based on Mercer’s Annual Total Remuneration Survey (TRS).
+Figures and forecasts are based on Mercer’s Global Compensation Planning Report and Total Remuneration Survey (TRS)..

 Asia has been leading the growth revival in the global economy in the last three years, and for the first time in decades OECD expects all the 45 countries it tracks to grow in 2018 signaling a strong overall recovery.
 However, a rise in inflation in some parts of APAC such as India, Philippines, Myanmar and Vietnam may be a cause for concern.
 In 2018, the highest salary increases are forecasted for Bangladesh (10%), India (9.8%) and Vietnam (9.1%) while financial hubs Hong Kong and Singapore are both forecast to see 3.9% increases.
 Japan is forecasted to have the lowest increase at 2% followed by New Zealand (3%) and Australia (3%).
 Notably though, real wage growth (salary increase minus inflation rate) has also been steadily rising in the region, often reaching double digits in emerging markets.
 And, while forecasts vary quite widely across specific industries, the strongest push is likely to come from the chemical and life sciences industries.